Alexandra Brooks

-Alexandra Grace Brooks (born 19 January 1995) is an English footballer who plays as a goalkeeper for Blackburn Rovers in the FA Women's Championship.
+Alexandra Grace Brooks (born 19 January 1995) is an English footballer who plays as a goalkeeper for Wolverhampton Wanderers in the FA Women's National League Northern Premier Division.

 Club career

 Having come through their academy system, Alexandra Brooks made her first team debut for Manchester City when she replaced Karen Bardsley in an FA WSL Cup match against Durham on 13 July 2014.
 She would further occasional appearances for the next season and a half before a loan move to Everton for the duration of the 2016 season plus the half-length 2017 FA WSL Spring Series campaign.
 The following year she departed City for Sheffield United.

 On 26 January 2019, Brooks moved back to the highest division of English football with a transfer to Birmingham City.